Artttdez/PastebinPlugin/README.md

 **From Jetbrains plugin repository (soon)**
 1. Go to `IntelliJ IDEA ⟶ Preferences ⟶ Plugins`
 2. Select `Browse Repositories` button at the bottom.
-3. Search for `Pastebin Sender` using the search box.
+3. Search for `Pastebin Sender` using the search.
 Then you can install the plugin using the `Install` button.
 4. Restart IDEA.

 **From a local build**